List of countries that prohibit paramilitary organizations outside government armed forces: Angola

-Article 48.4. of Angola constitution prohibits any military, militarized or paramilitary-type associations.
+Article 48.4. of the Constitution of Angola prohibits any military, militarized or paramilitary-type associations.

 Article 48.4.
 Any associations or groupings whose purposes or activities are contrary to the constitutional order, or which incite and practice violence, promote tribalism, racism, dictatorship, fascism or xenophobia, in addition to any military, militarised or paramilitary-type associations, shall be prohibited.

 In addition, Article 17.2(e) prohibits the use of military, paramilitary or militarized organizations by political parties.

 Article 17.2.(e) The use of peaceful means only to pursue aims and a ban on the creation or use of military, paramilitary or militarised organisations;

 Brazil

-Article 5.XVII. of Brazil constitution prohibits any paramilitary associations.
+Article 5.XVII. of the Constitution of Brazil prohibits any paramilitary associations.

 Article 5.XVII. there is total freedom of association for lawful purposes, but any paramilitary association is prohibited;

 In addition, Article 17.§4° prohibits the use of paramilitary organizations by political parties.

 Article 17.§4°.
 Political parties are forbidden to utilize paramilitary organizations.

 Bulgaria

-Article 44.2. of Bulgaria constitution prohibits any organization with paramilitary structures.
+Article 44.2. of the Constitution of Bulgaria prohibits any organization with paramilitary structures.

 Article 44.2.
 The organization/s activity shall not be contrary to the country's sovereignty and national integrity, or the unity of the nation, nor shall it incite racial, national, ethnic or religious enmity or an encroachment on the rights and freedoms of citizens; no organization shall establish clandestine or paramilitary structures or shall seek to attain its aims through violence.

 Cape Verde

-Article 51.4. of Cape Verde constitution prohibits any paramilitary associations.
+Article 51.4. of the Constitution of Cape Verde prohibits any paramilitary associations.

 Article 51.4.
 Armed, military, and paramilitary associations, and those which promote violence, racism, xenophobia, or dictatorship, or those whose purposes violate criminal law, shall be prohibited.

 In addition, Article 126.1. prohibits the use of paramilitary organizations by political parties.

 Article 126.1.
 It is prohibited to form political parties of regional or local scope, with regional or local objectives, which intend to use subversive or violent means in the pursuit of their ends, or which have a paramilitary nature.

 Comoros

-Article 35 of Comoros constitution prohibits the use of paramilitary organizations by political parties.
+Article 35 of the Constitution of the Comoros prohibits the use of paramilitary organizations by political parties.

 Article 35.
 The constitution of political parties, insular, regional or local, or of a paramilitary character, or employing subversive methods, is prohibited.

 Congo

-Article 190 of Congo constitution prohibits any paramilitary groups or private militias under penalty of high treason.
+Article 190 of the Constitution of the Republic of the Congo prohibits any paramilitary groups or private militias under penalty of high treason.

 Article 190.
 No one may, under penalty of high treason, organize military groups, paramilitary [groups] or private militias, or maintain a youth army.

 Gabon

-Article 1.22°. of Gabon constitution prohibits private militia or para-military groups.
+Article 1.22°. of the Constitution of Gabon prohibits private militia or para-military groups.

 Article 1.22°.
 Consequentially, neither person, nor group of people may constitute themselves as a private militia or para-military group; the forces of defense and national security are at the service of the State.